Home Robot Vacuum Cleaners Irobot Roomba 770 Vs. Roomba 675

 A summary by feature comparison

-Category Features iRobot Roomba 675 iRobot Roomba 770
+Category Features Roomba 675 iRobot Roomba 770

 COMMONLY ASKED FOR FEATURES can clean all floor types